-The DEFINE (Dynamic Ecosystem-FINance-Economy) model is a new global stock-flow-fund ecological macroeconomic model that analyses the interactions between the ecosystem, the financial system and the macroeconomy.
-It aims at defining the boundaries of economic activity and analysing policies and strategies that can allow our societies to live within the biophysical limits of a finite planet.
+The DEFINE (Dynamic Ecosystem-FINance-Economy) model is an ecological stock-flow consistent (E-SFC) model that analyses the interactions between the ecosystem, the financial system and the macroeconomy.
+It aims at examining economic policies and strategies that can allow our societies to live within the biophysical limits of a finite planet.

 DEFINE draws on the post-Keynesian and ecological economics tradition.
 It combines the stock-flow consistent approach developed by Godley and Lavoie with the flow-fund model of Georgescu-Roegen.
 By doing so it provides an integrated approach to the combined analysis of physical and monetary stocks and flows.
-The model incorporates explicitly the laws of thermodynamics, the carbon cycle, the climate change damages, the waste generation process, the endogeneity of money, the impact of finance on economic activity and the role of income distribution.
+The model incorporates explicitly the laws of thermodynamics, the effects of emissions on temperature, climate damages, the waste generation process, the endogeneity of money and the impact of finance on economic activity.

-More information about DEFINE can be found available here.
+More information about DEFINE can be found here.